ideatech-uk/acutract/README.md

 ### Building

-Build Juvix and install the binary to the local path with:
+Build Acutract and install the binary to the local path with:

 ```bash
 make